Ukraine-Russia crisis: What to know as tensions hit new high

 The U.S. has started to deploy 5,000 troops to Poland and Romania.
 Britain is sending hundreds of soldiers to Poland and offering more warships and planes.
 It also is doubling the number of personnel in Estonia and sending tanks and armored fighting vehicles.
 Germany, the Netherlands and Norway are sending additional troops to Lithuania.

-Vladimir Isachenkov in Moscow, Yuras Karmanau in Kyiv, Ukraine; Matt Lee in Munich, Germany; Darlene Superville in Washington, D.C.; Lorne Cooke in Brussels, Jill Lawless in London, Frances D’Emilio in Rome, Edith Lederer at the United Nations contributed.
+Vladimir Isachenkov in Moscow; Yuras Karmanau in Kyiv, Ukraine; Matt Lee in Munich, Germany; Darlene Superville and Robert Burns in Washington; Lorne Cooke in Brussels; Jill Lawless in London; Frances D’Emilio in Rome and Edith Lederer at the United Nations contributed.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.